 moderator at this event which was organized by the Kidney & Urology Foundation of America.

-I once former New York Mayor Michael Bloomberg a while ago and I mentioned to him about something needs to
+I once former New York Mayor Michael Bloomberg a while ago and I mentioned to him about something needs to be

-7,000 people are waiting for a kidney in NY alone.
+are waiting for a kidney in NY alone.